-If someone in my family is quarantining following possible exposure, should I still teach on campus during that 14-day period?
+If someone in my family is quarantining following possible exposure, should I still teach on campus during their quarantine?

 We will follow health department guidelines.
-If your family member was exposed to a positive case and the recommendation is to quarantine for 14 days, you will be asked to quarantine and teach from home during this time period.
+If your family member was exposed to a positive case and the recommendation is to quarantine, you will be asked to quarantine and teach from home during this time period.
 The same guidelines would apply if your family member tests positive.